A Review of our Emerald Princess Cruise of Alaska’s Inside Passage

 It is unseasonably warm in Seattle, over 90 degrees and we are baking sitting around the pool waiting for our luggage to be delivered so we can change into shorts or a bathing suit.

-Alaska Cruise Tip #1: Bring a carry-on bag with everything you might need if your luggage doesn’t arrive for a couple of hours.
+Princess Cruise Tips #1: Bring a carry-on bag with everything you might need if your luggage doesn’t arrive for a couple of hours.
 Pack bathing suits and a change of clothes and anything else you might need.

 But we are suitably impressed they have music playing, the bar and grill are open and you can get a bite to eat.